“In the beginning” the serpent sold Eve the apple. You can say she bought it wholesale and retailed it to Adam.

 Smile in your pictures, and most importantly, your professional headshot.

-For example, take a look at the profile picture of Jeff Weiner, the CEO of LinkedIn:
+Take a look at the profile picture of Jeff Weiner, the CEO of LinkedIn:

 That’s a big smile on his face.